1916 Republican Party presidential primaries: Campaign

 Delegate selections began as early as March.

 Early in the campaign, Theodore Roosevelt attempted to dampen widespread hopes that he would accept a joint Republican and Progressive nomination.
 On March 9, he issued a statement to the press insisting that his name "not be brought into the Massachusetts primaries" and "emphatically" declining to be a candidate.
 However, he declined to issue a Shermanesque statement and declared that his nomination would be a mistake "unless the country had in its mood something of the heroic."
 The New York Times reported the statement under the headline "ROOSEVELT'S HAT AGAIN IN THE RING."

 While Roosevelt's support came largely from outside the Republican Party establishment, party loyalists attempted to recruit a candidate who would be acceptable to Progressives, or at least pacify Roosevelt.
 Their first choice was Charles Evans Hughes.
 Hughes, as Associate Justice of the Supreme Court, had the virtue of making few statements on political issues; even as an active politician, he had a character for reticence.
 He also had a reputation for progressivism as Governor of New York.
 When Roosevelt returned from the Caribbean in late March, he found two presidential booms underway: one for himself and one for Hughes.
 Roosevelt privately feared Hughes would merely be "Wilson with whiskers."
 However, Hughes was adamant that he was not a candidate; he had refused consideration in 1912 and had even stopped voting since joining the Court.
-"It seems to me very clear that, as a member of the Supreme Court, I h ave no right to be a candidate, either actively or passively," he wrote to New Jersey governor Edward C. Stokes.
+"It seems to me very clear that, as a member of the Supreme Court, I have no right to be a candidate, either actively or passively," he wrote to New Jersey governor Edward C. Stokes.